 This procedure only serves as a general guideline for moderation & enforcement of our community conduct.
 Under all circumstances, the Working Group or Hack Club's staff members may take any action we deem appropriate, including immediate removal from the community.
 Being banned from the Hack Club community may also prevent you from participating in our community events, including but not restricted to: local club meetings, hackathons, or challenges.

 Please understand that we will not restrict your ability to contact the Code of Conduct working group under any circumstance.
 If you have any questions or concerns about our decision, please reach out to us directly.
 If your Slack account is under suspension, email us directly at email@example.com.

 The Working Group is responsible for handling conduct-related issues.
 Their mission is to de-escalate conflicts and try to resolve issues to the satisfaction of all parties.
 For all projects related to and/or maintained by Hack Club HQ, the Working Group is made up of the Hack Club staff team and Community team.
 The specific team member(s) handling each violation depend on the location and nature of the issue.

 If you encounter a conduct-related issue, you should report it to the Working Group using the process described below.
 Do not post about the issue publicly or try to rally sentiment against a particular individual or group.

 Note that the goal of the Code of Conduct and the Working Group is to resolve conflicts in the most harmonious way possible.
 We hope that in most cases issues may be resolved through polite discussion and mutual agreement.
 Bannings and other forceful measures are to be employed only as a last resort.

-Changes to the Code of Conduct (including to the members of the Working Group) should be proposed by creating an issue here or making a pull request to this document.
+Changes to the Code of Conduct should be proposed by creating an issue or making a pull request to this document.